ezra-obiwale/laravel-api-boilerplate-jwt/readme.md

 ### Ready-To-Use Authentication Controllers

 You don't have to worry about authentication and password recovery anymore.
-I created four controllers you can find in the `App\Api\V1\Controllers` for those operations.
+Four controllers are available in the `App\Api\V1\Controllers` for those operations.

 For each controller there's an already setup route in `routes/api.php` file: